dashingsoft/pyarmor/docs/reference/man.rst

 For any other case, DATA is converted to bytes as private data.

+By special builtin function :func:`__pyarmor__`, the bind data can be read in the obfuscated scripts.
+Refer to this example `Using hook to bind script to docker ` in the :doc:`../tutorial/customization`

 .. option:: --period N

 Check :term:`Runtime Key` periodically.